-In CloudSuite Business you can create a hierarchy of unlimited categories and subcategories to organize items for display on the Customer and Reseller portals.
+In SyteLine you can create a hierarchy of unlimited categories and subcategories to organize items for display on the Customer and Reseller portals.
 The Item Category Workbench form is used for setting up the hierarchy structure.
-Portal users can then view and search this hierarchy on the portals' Products page.
+Portal users can then view and search this hierarchy on the portal Products page.